odow/Kokako.jl/docs/src/index.md

 ```@meta
-CurrentModule = Kokako
+CurrentModule = SDDP
 ```

-# Kōkako.jl
+# SDDP.jl

 !!! note
-    `SDDP.jl` is currently undergoing a re-write in this repository under the name `Kōkako.jl`.
-Once completed, this package will be renamed back to `SDDP.jl`.
+    To co-incide with the release of Julia 1.0 and JuMP 0.19, `SDDP.jl` under-went a major re-write.

-`Kōkako.jl` is a package for solving large multistage convex stochastic programming problems using *stochastic dual dynamic programming*.
+`SDDP.jl` is a package for solving large multistage convex stochastic programming problems using *stochastic dual dynamic programming*.
 In this manual, we're going to assume a reasonable amount of background knowledge about stochastic optimization, the SDDP algorithm, Julia, and JuMP.